 And the rest, as they say, is pretzel history...

 • The phrase "tying the knot" came from the Swiss, who still incorporate the lucky pretzel in wedding ceremonies.

-• Pretzels were made by hand until 1935 when the first automated pretzel machine was introduced, enabling factory bakers to mass produce them to the tune of 245 pretzels per minute.
+• Pretzels were made by hand until 1935.
+That year, the first automated pretzel machine was introduced, enabling factory bakers to mass produce them at 245 pretzels per minute.

 • More than $550 million worth of pretzels are sold in the United States every year.... and that's a lot of pretzels!